Website feedback widgets are a simple way to get feedback from your users or site visitors.

 2. RatingWidget

-RatingWidget is a basic star rating system widget that works with most website.
-It has an extensive collection of star and thumb themes (60+) and is quick to set up.
-It’s ideal for gathering one-click feedback for your online store, blog or website.
-RatingWidget is translated into 40 languages.
-It also has a WordPress plugin.
+RatingWidget uses a basic star rating system widget to collect feedback.
+It works with most websites, including CMS platforms like WordPress.
+It has an extensive collection of star and thumb themes (60+) and supports 40 languages.
+It’s ideal for gathering one-click feedback for your online store, blog, or website.

 Disadvantages: Basic widget with limited functionality